60 Fire Pit Ideas for Your Backyard

-Man along with his friends and family have gathered around the communal fire since time immemorial, and the tradition has not lost its appeal, even in our age of every conceivable convenience.
+Man and his friends and family have gathered around the communal fire since time immemorial, and the tradition has not lost its appeal, even in our age of every conceivable convenience.

-A backyard fire pit welcomes your guests in a way that simply exceeds the standard home.
-Inlaid or above ground designs, accented with stone or Pacific wood, and complete with an irresistible seating arrangement, the outdoor fire pit promises comfort, safety, and the timeless pleasures of catching up with old friends or seeing a lover’s face aglow in the firelight.
-And because the fire pit is engineered and installed with safety as top priority, you can relax without the burden of performing potential double-duty as volunteer firefighter.
+An outdoor living space with a fire pit in your backyard welcomes your guests in a way that simply exceeds the standard home.
+Inlaid or above-ground designs, accented with stone or Pacific wood, and complete with an irresistible seating arrangement, the outdoor fire pit promises comfort, safety, and the timeless pleasures of catching up with old friends or seeing a lover’s face aglow in the firelight.
+And because the fire pit is engineered and installed with safety as the top priority, you can relax without the burden of performing potential double duty as a volunteer firefighter.

 Fire Pit Ideas

-A fire pit doesn’t have to cost you thousands of dollars to be fun and functional.
-This backyard fire pit is dug into the ground while being shored up on the sides with planters that double as retaining walls.
+A doesn’t have to cost you thousands of dollars to be fun and functional.
+This is dug into the ground while being shored up on the sides with planters that double as a .
 The simple gravel surface is perfect for kicking back with friends over a few drinks.
-If you’d like to try to mimic the bench in the picture, try sourcing old railroad ties or landscape timbers.
-While you don’t need to use concrete footings, you do want to dig holes deep enough to keep this bench from tipping over.
+If you’d like to set up a and mimic the bench in the picture, try sourcing old railroad ties or landscape timbers.
+While you don’t need to use footing, you do want to dig holes deep enough to keep this bench from tipping over.

-On a patio this large, you’ll need to give people a reason to head to the far end.
-This brick fire pit and seating area can be the exact excuse people need to venture away from the house.
-To create a similar area in your backyard, head to your local landscaping supplier and look for blocks that will create gentle curves.
-Some exterior construction adhesive should keep the blocks in place and give people a comfortable area to relax in.
+On a this large, you’ll need to give people a reason to head to the far end.
+This and area can be the exact excuse people need to venture away from the house.
+To create a similar area in your , head to your local landscaping supplier and look for blocks that will create gentle curves.
+Some exterior construction adhesive should keep the blocks in place and give people a comfortable area to relax.

-This fire pit reminds us more of a five-star resort than a backyard getaway.
-This seating area has been built into the pool, creating an ultra-relaxing space to enjoy some company on a summer night.
-The deep stone ledges are perfect for resting drinks and snacks while giving swimmers a place to dock and join in on the laughs.
+This reminds us more of a five-star resort than a getaway.
+This area has been built into the pool, creating an ultra-relaxing space to enjoy some company on a summer night.
+The deep ledges are perfect for resting drinks and snacks while giving swimmers a place to dock and join in on the laughs.

-This is a great budget-friendly alternative to traditional stone fire pits.
+This great budget-friendly is an alternative to traditional made from .
 The wrap-around decking provides plenty of space for friends and family to gather and make memories.
-The river rock gravel bed is the perfect place for kicking off flip flops and getting comfortable.
-Steel fire pits like this one can be purchased at most home improvement stores.
-Take a look at their selection and pick one that works for your backyard.
+The river rock gravel bed is the perfect place for kicking off flip-flops and getting comfortable.
+A like this one can be purchased at most home improvement stores.
+Take a look at their selection and pick one that works for your .

-Fire pits aren’t reserved for backyards only.
-This rooftop setting is a great space for a gas fire pit and some chairs for sunset hangouts.
-Gas fire pits put off less radiant heat, which makes them ideal for a setting like this.
+An isn’t reserved for backyards only.
+This rooftop setting is a great space for a and some chairs for sunset hangouts.
+Gas pits put off less radiant heat, which makes them ideal for a setting like this.
 While the flames are still hot, the pit itself won’t overheat and is less likely to cause damage to nearby materials.
 The added benefit of not having to lug firewood up to the roof space also adds some appeal.

-Sinking a fire pit and seating area into your garden space can be an awesome idea for a small backyard.
-These stone benches are deep and spacious, so there’s plenty of room to get everyone gathered around.
-You don’t have to take out a line of credit to come up with a similar look in your backyard.
-Landscape timbers and blocks can be used in lieu of these stacked-stone walls.
+Sinking a and area into your garden can be an awesome idea for a small .
+These benches are deep and spacious, so there’s plenty of room to get everyone gathered around.
+You don’t have to take out a line of credit to come up with a similar look in your .
+Landscape timbers and blocks can be used instead of these stacked walls.

-Mixing hardscape and landscape can be a great choice for a backyard fire pit.
-The stone walls and patio stones are perfect for sitting and lounging on, while the grass is a great place to throw a towel down and have a fireside picnic.
-These large bluestone slabs make excellent alternatives to basic pavers and give the space an English garden feel.
-Use this idea at the end of a large yard to give yourself a space to get away from it all.
+Mixing hardscape and landscape can be a great choice for a .
+The walls and stones are perfect for sitting and lounging on, while the grass is a great place to throw a towel down and have a fireside picnic.
+These large bluestone slabs make excellent alternatives to basic and give this an English garden feel.
+Use this idea at the end of a large yard to give yourself an where you can get away from it all.

-On many construction projects, large fieldstones often have to be removed from the ground before any of the building can begin.
+On many construction projects, large fieldstones often have to be removed from the ground before any building activities can begin.
 The contractor then has to cart these stones away, bury them, or leave them for the homeowner to deal with.
-This backyard design makes good use of these boulders, using them not only to provide seating but also to define the fire pit and patio area from the rest of the yard.
+This makes good use of these boulders, using them not only to provide but also to define the and from the rest of the yard.

-For a modern and contemporary take on a backyard fire pit, you might consider wrapping an in-ground pit inside of a deck equipped with built-in seating.
-To keep this design safe, we suggest lining the interior of the fire pit with firebricks.
-They’ll help to keep the overall temperature down on the exterior of the fire pit.
-This will help to prevent your hard labor spent on building the deck from going up in smoke.
+For a modern and contemporary , you might consider wrapping an in-ground inside a deck equipped with built-in .
+To keep this design safe, we suggest lining the interior of the with firebricks.
+They’ll help keep the overall temperature down on the exterior of the and prevent your hard labor spent on building the deck from going up in smoke.

-For a cheap fire pit idea, look no further than this design.
-The Adirondack chairs atop the gravel patio look right at home around this simple in-ground fire pit.
+For a cheap , look no further than this design.
+The Adirondack chairs atop the gravel look right at home around this simple in-ground.
 While this is a simple, inexpensive design, there are some things you should think about first.
-Avoid building your fire pit on top of the gravel base.
+Avoid building your on top of the gravel base.
 Gravel stones can expand when heated, cracking and sending chunks flying.
-Also, installing a metal fire ring below grade is a good way to keep things safe and stable during especially hot fires.
+Also, installing a metal below grade is a good way to keep things safe and stable during especially hot fires.

-Natural stones can make excellent fire pit building materials.
-The stones in this fire pit area act as both retaining wall and fire pit material.
-Set nicely into the side of this ledge, the gravel seating area provides a good base for some chairs and end tables.
-The natural materials used lend a timeless feel to this backyard fire pit.
+Natural stones can make excellent building materials.
+The stones in this act as both materials.
+Set nicely into the side of this ledge, the gravel area provides a good base for some chairs and end tables.
+The natural materials lend a timeless feel to this .

-Some gravel, comfortable seating, and a gas fire pit are all that it takes to create an inviting and comfortable outdoor space for entertaining.
-Small backyard spaces like this one can benefit from the versatility and ease-of-use that come with gas fire pits.
-Gas fire pits come in all types of shapes, sizes, styles, and designs, so finding one the fits your backyard should be straightforward.
+Some gravel, comfortable , and a are all it takes to create an inviting and comfortable for entertaining.
+Small spaces like this one can benefit from the versatility and ease of use that come with gas pits.
+Gas pits come in all types of shapes, sizes, styles, and designs, so finding one that fits your should be straightforward.

-A simple fire pit idea doesn’t mean it will be any less enjoyable than a more intricate or expensive design.
-This in-ground circular fire pit sits nicely inside the cobblestone patio.
+A simple idea doesn’t mean it will be any less enjoyable than a more intricate or expensive design.
+This in-ground sits nicely inside the cobblestone .
 The bench and wood storage make outstanding additions to the relaxing setting.
 Use this idea, or one similar, in an unused corner of your yard.
-It tucks away nicely and the permanent seating makes it easy to landscape around without shuffling expensive lawn furniture about.
+It tucks away nicely and the permanent makes it easy to landscape around without shuffling expensive lawn furniture.

 What is the best base for a fire pit?